 Deadline To Change Rs 2000 Notes

-As per the RBI, banknotes in Rs 2,000 denomination will continue to be legal tender, so consumers can use the currency to buy goods.
+According to the RBI, Rs 2,000 banknotes will continue to be legal tender, allowing consumers to use them for purchases.

 What Can You Do With Rs 2,000 Notes

 If you have Rs 2000 notes, you have three options:

 1. Use the notes to purchase goods and services